hoonoh/aws-spot-price/README.md

 EC2 size (`large`, `xlarge`, etc..).
 Accepts multiple string values.
 Requires `--familyType` option to be used together.
 See [`--familyType`](#familyType) section for more detail.

-### --limit | -l

-Limits list of price information items to be returned.

 ### --priceMax | -p

 Maximum price.